How to renovate a brownstone or apartment to get more natural light

 He also painted the walls (and its original millwork) white to dramatically brighten the space.
-"Dark wood sucks up a lot of photons."
-(He also recommends painting brick or at least pickling it so you keep the texture but allow the light to bounce around more.)
+"Dark wood sucks up a lot of photons," he says.
+Another pro tip from him: "Paint brick or at least pickle it so you keep the texture but allow the light to bounce around more."

 "This apartment has literally a million-plus-dollar view, but it's more about the psychological positive effect of having the light and seeing the trees outside that makes the apartment so bright and feel so nice," Karp says.

 Lacking a stellar view?
 You can at least "borrow" light from the exposures in the living area to brighten the rest of your space.
-Niv Ben-Adi, founder of full-service design and architecture firm Atelier036, replaced most of the walls with translucent and clear glass to allow both natural and artificial light to migrate between spaces and emphasize the 12-foot ceilings of a ground-level Greenwich Village duplex apartment (shown above).
+Niv Ben-Adi, founder of full-service design and architecture firm Atelier036, replaced most of the interior walls in a ground-level Greenwich Village (shown above) with translucent and clear glass to allow both natural and artificial light to migrate between spaces; this also emphasized the 12-foot ceilings.
 Feedback from the clients: "I feel healthy in my new apartment!"

 Enlarge and/or repurpose the windows

-For example, Holtzman collaborated with Bolster on the renovation of a landmarked Harlem townhouse duplex.
-The goal of updating a dark and awkward primary bedroom suite and improving the connection between indoors and out was achieved by opening up almost the entire exterior wall at the garden level and installing Passive House-grade wood-and-glass tilt/turn doors (shown above).
+And Bespoke collaborated with Bolster on the renovation of a landmarked Harlem townhouse duplex, updating a dark and awkward primary bedroom suite—and improving the connection between indoors and out—by opening up almost the entire exterior wall at the garden level and installing Passive House-grade wood-and-glass tilt/turn doors (above).

 "This was much less expensive than a full rear facade replacement and puts the dollars where they have the greatest impact," Karp says.

-Not that such work comes cheaply—you still have to hold up the existing facade while you take out that brick and put in the steel, but it is not as expensive as blowing out the back (more on that below).
+Not that such work comes cheaply—you still have to hold up the existing facade while you remove that brick and put in the steel, but it is not as expensive as blowing out the back (more on that below).

-Here's another takeaway from the same project: They converted the two windows on the parlor level into doors that open onto a new deck by knocking out the sills and taking the opening to the floor, with transoms at top (shown above).
+Another takeaway from the same project (and a common recommendation by Holtzman): They converted the two windows on the parlor level into doors that open onto a new deck by knocking out the sills, taking the opening to the floor, and adding a transom above the new doors.
 This is easy work so long as you are not changing the opening size and using the existing lintels—all the structural stuff happens at the top.
-This is something Holtzman recommends all the time.
-(David Sherman, principal of Abelow Sherman Architects, is also a fan of expanding windows to the floor in the same way and keeping them as windows.)

-And these changes were made in a historic district.
-"As long as it is an appropriate and sensitive modification of the building, especially when not visible from a public thoroughfare, it's pretty easy to get these things done," Holtzman says
+Note these changes were made in a historic district.
+"As long as it is an appropriate and sensitive modification of the building, especially when not visible from a public thoroughfare, it's pretty easy to get these things done," Holtzman says.

 Blow out the back of your brownstone